 I like to call the above house, The Flintstone House?
 So many houses in Florida were constructed with a miss-mash of whatever stones they could find.
 Interesting, right?

 Explore the Arabian themed architecture in Opa Locka, Florida (but read my warnings first!).

 Can you believe there is a building in Florida that was built in the year 1141?
-Read the amazing story about the oldest building in the Western Hemisphere
+Read the amazing story about the Spanish Monastery.

 5. Mossy Roads in Florida

 Exploring smaller roads in North Florida will present you with many opportunities to see Spanish moss hanging from oak and cypress trees.

 If your Florida road trip experience has only been on I-95, I-75, and the Turnpikes, then you will be surprised (pleasantly, I hope) to learn that there are plenty of opportunities to drive on unpaved roads.

 Plenty of dirt roads can also be found in and near the Everglades.
 For exact locations, see our favorite Miami Scenic Drives.